Image of the State of Ohio flag An official State of Ohio government website.

 • Valid Ohio driver’s license

-Successful candidates: demonstrate integrity, sound judgment, communication skills, and a service-first mindset.
+Successful candidates demonstrate integrity, sound judgment, clear communication, and a service-first mindset.

-• Field training and evaluation consistent with agency standards
+• Structured field training and evaluation consistent with agency standards

 SCHEDULING & PROFESSIONAL EXPECTATIONS